Vegan Jam and Coconut Cake

 This old-school vegan jam and coconut sponge cake is soft, fluffy and nostalgic!
 It’s a dairy-free, eggless version of the retro school cake, topped with strawberry jam and desiccated coconut.

-Ever since I made my vegan vanilla sprinkle cake, I’ve been dreaming about this jam and coconut version!
+Ever since I made my vegan vanilla sprinkle cake, I’ve been dreaming about making an eggless jam and coconut cake too!

 If you’ve never heard of or seen this cake before, it’s one that was very popular as a school dessert back in the day.
 I was one of the weird kids who LOVED school meals and this cake was one of my favourites growing up.

 It’s a basic vanilla sponge cake, exactly the same as the vanilla sprinkle cake, but this one is topped with a layer of strawberry jam and a generous sprinkling of desiccated coconut.

 It might sound like an odd combination but I promise it will exceed your expectations if you’ve never tried it before!
 You can use any type of jam you like but I recommend strawberry or raspberry jam for the most authentic look and taste.
 If you like these retro recipes, check out my other bakes below.

 Ingredients you’ll need:

 Eggless jam and coconut cake is pretty straight forward to make and you won’t need any unusual ingredients.
 If you’re a dairy-free baker, you will probably already have all of these ingredients in your kitchen.

 - Soy milk.
 I strongly recommend using unsweetened soy milk for best results but oat milk and almond milk will work OK too!
 The plant-based milk is used to make dairy-free buttermilk which will help to keep the cake moist and fluffy at the same time.